- Business Administration

 Skidmore College offers qualified students the opportunity to earn dual degrees in liberal arts and engineering through cooperative programs with Dartmouth College, and Rensselaer Polytechnic Institute.
 These are challenging programs designed for the student who has strong preparation in mathematics and physical sciences, and above average problem solving skills.

 Interested students should be aware that each program has prerequisite courses that must be completed at Skidmore or elsewhere before study may begin at the host institution.
 Scheduling of such courses is normally arranged with the assistance of Skidmore’s Engineering Advisory Committee.
-Students should register their interests with the engineering coordinator, Professor Mark Hofmann, at the earliest possible date.
+Students should register their interests with the engineering coordinator, Professor Evan Halstead, at the earliest possible date.

 Dual-Degree Program with Dartmouth College